bahmutov/cypress-examples/docs/commands/connectors.md

 <!-- fiddle-end -->

-For more, read the [Cypress retry-ability guide](https://on.cypress.io/retry-ability).
+For more, read the [Cypress retry-ability guide](https://on.cypress.io/retry-ability) and watch [The cy.its Command Examples With Retries And Without](https://youtu.be/2LdVcnYAE7Q).

 ### Nested properties